Mont Cenis Pass Railway: The completed line

-The line had cost £392,000 to build or £7,966 per mile.
+The line had cost £392,000 to build, or £7,966 per mile.
 Brunlees had estimated £8,000 per mile.
 When passengers arrived at St Michel by the Paris-Lyon-Marseille (PLM) Railway, they had only to cross the platform to get onto the Fell railway train.
 Typically this had a Goüin locomotive, a guard's van, a goods van, and three coaches.
-The crew comprised: driver, fireman, chief guard and two brakesmen, one to each coach.
+The crew consisted of a driver, a fireman, a chief guard, and two brakesmen, one to each coach.
 There were no continuous brakes.
 The Westinghouse brake was patented in 1872.

 Trains left Susa at 7:20 and 8:30.
 These trains arrived at St Michel at 11:45 and 12:55.
-The journey time was 5 hr 15 min because French time was 50 minutes behind Italian.
+The journey time was 5 hours 15 minutes because French time was 50 minutes behind Italian.
 The 8:30 train had a connection that left Turin at 5:30 am.
 Return trains left St Michel at 13:15 and 15:55.

-On the opening day the 7:20 comprised one 1st, one 2nd and 3rd class coach with two vans.
-The 8:30 coaches were all 1st class, also with two vans.
+On the opening day, the 7:20 comprised one 1st-, one 2nd-, and one 3rd-class coach, with two vans.
+The 8:30 coaches were all 1st-class, also with two vans.
 They both arrived slightly early.

-Travel by the train saved 6 hours over the stagecoach; the coaches were more spacious and comfortable and even the 1st class fare was 20 francs cheaper.
+Travel by the train saved 6 hours over the stagecoach; the coaches were more spacious and comfortable, and even the 1st-class fare was 20 francs cheaper.
 29 passengers arrived by the PLM.
 24 used the new train and 5 used the stagecoach.
-The stagecoach service declined but in 1871 there was still one a day.
+The stagecoach service declined, but in 1871, there was still one a day.

-Floods August 1868
+Floods, August 1868

 Mail was carried from the start.
-From 1 August the French, Italian and MC Railways were coordinated so as to deliver mail a day earlier and book passengers right through but on 10 August a torrential storm washed away a length of road, leaving the rail suspended.
-Then on the night of 17/18 August the Arc flooded again and washed away the Pont de la Denise, partly because of spoil left by tunnel builders for the standard railway.
+From 1 August, the French, Italian, and MC Railways were coordinated so as to deliver mail a day earlier and book passengers right through, but on 10 August, a torrential storm washed away a length of road, leaving the rail suspended.
+Then on the night of 17/18 August, the Arc flooded again and washed away the Pont de la Denise, partly because of spoil left by tunnel builders for the standard railway.
 Footbridges were used to allow passengers to walk over the breaks.

 The PLM line had been damaged between Saint-Michel-de-Maurienne and Saint-Jean-de-Maurienne.

-The MCR was reopened in late September but the PLM took longer and stagecoaches were used between St Michel and St Jean for several more weeks.
+The MCR was reopened in late September, but the PLM took longer, and stagecoaches were used between St Michel and St Jean for several more weeks.
 The PLM was glad of any excuse to divert its passengers from Mont Cenis to Marseille.
 However, the MCR was popular even when there were problems.

-General Manager
+General manager

-At this time there was no general manager on the spot and the two principal officials Gohierre and Barnes didn't get on.
-So the board appointed James Anderson Longridge (1817-1896), son of Michael Longridge, an associate of George Stephenson to whom James himself had been apprenticed.
-Once again several locomotives required new cranks.
-More and better engines were needed although the company could ill afford them.
+At this time, there was no general manager on the spot, and the two principal officials Gohierre and Barnes did not get on.
+So the board appointed James Anderson Longridge (1817–1896), son of Michael Longridge, an associate of George Stephenson to whom James himself had been apprenticed.
+Once again, several locomotives required new cranks.
+More and better engines were needed, although the company could ill afford them.